 All domain name registrations currently do not have to comply with the current WHOIS policies.
 A limited transition period is understandable but 5 years seems excessive.
 These Grandfathered domain name registrations still exist except for those that have been deleted, changed ownership or transferred to a new registrar.
 It is imaginable that the number of Grandfathered domain names will continue to stay in the 30 – 40% rate for many years to come unless we implement the 2013 RAA requirements and policies on all the domain name registrations ill respective of when they were registered.

-To address these issues, the subgroup proposes the following recommendation (further detailed in the next section): Require all domain name registrations to adhere to the WHOIS requirements in the 2013 Registrar Accreditation Agreement.
-Once a policy is implemented all gTLD registration must adhere to the new rules within a 12 month period
+To address these issues, the subgroup proposes the following recommendation (further detailed in the next section): The ICANN Board should direct ICANN Organization to assess grandfathered domain names to determine if information is missing from the WHOIS Registrant field.
+If [X%] of domain names are found to lack data in the Registrant field, then the ICANN Board should initiate action intended to ensure that all gTLD domain names adhere to the same registration data collection requirements [within Y months].

-Assess the grandfathered domain names to see if this is a problem if so a new policy should be created to ensure all gTLDs adhere to the requirements of registrant data collection in the 2013 RAA.

 g) Regional WHOIS Inaccuracy Complaints